Many homeowners ask themselves: How to get stains out of carpets?

 - Evenly sprinkle the entire surface of the carpet with bicarbonate soda.

-- Mix 1 tablespoon of vinegar with 1 liter of warm water.
+- Mix 1 tablespoon of vinegar with 1 litre of warm water.

 You should use a clean brush for carpet cleaning.
 It is important to know that at that moment the carpet has to be completely dry.